mjkhajeh/upload-media-from-url/README.md

-# Upload media by URL
+# Upload media from URL

 Download files from URL and upload them in WordPress media library.